-ARTICLE 34.00 - BUILDING TRADES AND OTHER CONTRIBUTIONS
+ARTICLE 34.00 - OTHER CONTRIBUTIONS

-a) Building Trades Fund: In the Province of Nova Scotia for work on Cape Breton Island, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.
+a) Union Promotion Fund: In the Province of New Brunswick, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.
+Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2).
+(Note: This fund includes contributions to the Boilermaker L.E.A.P.
+Program.)